enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 where both ``NamedButton`` and ``ManyMouseClick`` are custom objects.

-Overriding TraitsUI builtin testing support
+Overriding TraitsUI Builtin Testing Support
 -------------------------------------------

 |UITester| maintains a list of registries ordered in decreasing priority.